 Biography

-Before this, Jacqui managed the Refugee and Migrant Team at Islington Council, providing social services support to families and vulnerable adults with No Recourse to Public Funds, designing and managing the council's contribution to the Syrian Vulnerable Person's Resettlement Scheme and delivering training to social workers on behalf of the NRPF Network.
+Before this, Jacqui managed the Refugee and Migrant Team at Islington Council, providing social services support to families and vulnerable adults with No Recourse to Public Funds, designing and managing the council's contribution to the Syrian Vulnerable Persons' Resettlement Scheme and delivering training to social workers on behalf of the NRPF Network.
 In 2016, she received a Churchill Fellowship to travel to cities in the United States and Italy to understand how cities can better integrate migrants.
 In 2020, she joined the Franco-British Young Leaders Programme.
-In addition, Jacqui is a trustee of the Justice Together Initiative, which aims to ensure that people who use the UK immigration system can access justice and thrive and an alumnus of the National Graduate Development Programme for Local Government (NGDP) and the Teach First Programme.
+In addition, Jacqui is a trustee of the Justice Together Initiative, which aims to ensure that people who use the UK immigration system can access justice and thrive and is an alum of the National Graduate Development Programme for Local Government (NGDP) and the Teach First Programme.

-New book published 25th September!
+New book published on 25th September!

 Broadhead, J. (2025) Welcoming Cities, Policy Press